Indra (singer): 2000s

-2009 Come back and first steps as a Stage Actress

 Indra made a surprising come back in January 2009 as a stage actress in the comedy "Ma femme est folle" at the 'Théâtre des Nouveautés' in Paris, alongside Georges Beller, Steevy Boulay and Sonia Dubois.
 The first night was on January, 10 and performances were planned until the end of February, but due to the success of the play, performances had been extended until June.

 In early 2009, it was also announced that Indra had recorded a full new album to be released in April called "One Woman Show".
 The album includes 12 tracks in English of dance-electro-pop.

 Including "Move In Time" co written by UK's queen of dance Tara McDonald.

 Because of the success of "Ma femme est folle", the release of the album was first postponed to June, and then to September.
 In the meantime, "Upper hand (sexy mama)", the first single, was sent to the medias but due to the radios' lack of enthusiasm, the album was once more delayed and a new release date in November was announced.
 Finally, the album was made available for digital download only on 7 December.
 After one more delay, the physical release was finally available on 8 February 2010.
 The album suffered a total lack of promotion and did not reach the French album chart (Top 200).

+2010s

 In June 2010, "High heels and backwards" has been announced to be the second single from "One woman show".
 Promos have been sent to radios and the song was remixed by 2FrenchGuys.
 However, the song did not make any impact on charts or radios.